roboflow/inference/docs/server_configuration/accepted_input_formats.md

 ## Deserialization of pickled `numpy` objects

-One of the way to make request to inference server is to send serialised numpy object:
+One of the ways to send requests to the inference server is via serialized numpy objects:

 ```python
 import cv2